A Novel Hierarchical Co-Optimization Framework for Coordinated Task Scheduling and Power Dispatch in Computing Power Networks: Performance Evaluation

 The CPN consists of 5 geo-distributed nodes, each co-located with a major load bus in the IEEE 30-bus system.
 The arrival patterns and resource requirements of computational jobs are derived from processed Google Cluster Data traces\footnote{https://www.kaggle.com/datasets/derrickmwiti/google-2019-cluster-sample}, which provide a realistic representation of large-scale data center workloads.
 The precedence constraints and dependency structures within jobs are modeled based on common scientific workflow patterns, such as pipeline workflow, available from the Pegasus Workflow Management System\footnote{https://pegasus.isi.edu/documentation/examples/}.

 To ground our environmental and economic calculations in reality, we incorporate two external data sources.
 Real-time marginal carbon intensity (MCI) data is obtained via the WattTime API, which provides 5-minute resolution data on the emissions impact of consuming an additional MWh of electricity in various grid regions\footnote{https://watttime.org/data-science/data-signals/marginal-co2/}.
 Historical hourly locational marginal price (LMP) data is sourced from the California Independent System Operator (CAISO) public database\footnote{https://www.gridstatus.io/live/caiso}.
+To ensure the generality of the experimental results, all values are presented as the mean ± standard deviation derived from 10 independent runs.